1931 Cyprus revolt: Aftermath

-The revolt led to the dismissal of Kyrou whose actions had inadvertently damaged both the Enotic cause and Anglo–Hellenic relations.
+The revolt led to the dismissal of Kyrou whose actions had inadvertently damaged both the pro-Enosis cause and Anglo–Hellenic relations.
 The revolt also dealt a blow to Storrs' career, he was soon transferred to the post of Governor of Northern Rhodesia.
 The Legislative Council and municipal elections were abolished, the appointment of village authorities and district judges was relegated to the governor of the island.
-Propagating Enotic ideas and flying foreign flags was banned as was the assembly of more than 5 people.
+Propagating pro-Enosis ideas and flying foreign flags was banned as was the assembly of more than five people.
 The new measures were aimed at suppressing the operation of the Orthodox church and communist organizations, like the AKEL.
 Censorship had a severe effect on the operation of newspapers especially those associated with left wing politics.
 Cyprus thus entered a period of autocratic rule known as Palmerokratia (Παλμεροκρατία, "Palmerocracy"), named after governor Richmond Palmer, which started shortly before the revolt and would last until the beginning of World War II.
 The revolt has been described as the most intense rebellion that Britain faced in the interwar period.
 The revolt is known in Cypriot historiography as Oktovriana (October Events).

 Monuments commemorating the October Events were erected in Strovolos and Pissouri in November 2007 and October 2016 respectively.